blzjmzk/ecommerce-dashboard-and-backend/README.md

 # E-commerce Project (1/2): Admin dashboard and backend

-This is part of my e-commerce project where I am building a dashboard and backend from scratch to support multiple shops that can be connected to it.
-You can find second part of my E-commerce project (the shop page connected to this dashboard and backend) here:
+This is fist part of my e-commerce project where I build from scratch an e-commerce platform in two parts: (1) Dashboard and backend to support multiple shops that can be connected to it, (2) Online shop connected to dashboard and backend.

+You can find the second part of my E-commerce project (the online shop connected to this dashboard) here:
 [https://github.com/blzjmzk/ecommerce-store](https://github.com/blzjmzk/ecommerce-store)

+## Features

-Dashboard and backend built from scratch in Next.js.
-The dashboard allows you to manage multiple connected shops.
-You can add products and their properties (colours, sizes), as well as banners.
-It also collects data on all orders and their status (paid/unpaid).
-On the first page it displays statistics concerning orders.
+- Dashboard and backend built from scratch in Next.js and TypeScript
+- The dashboard allows you to manage multiple connected online shops
+- You can add products and their properties (colours, sizes), as well as banners
+- It also collects data on all orders and their status (paid/unpaid)
+- On the landing page it displays statistics concerning orders

 ## Stack: